dKvale/AirCAS/README.md

 # aircas

-Retrieve air toxics information from the EPA and state agencies.
+Retrieve air toxics information from the EPA and state environmental agencies.

 `aircas` connects to online data sources to retrieve the following for air pollutants.
 - Risk values